SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

 The :newTerm:`remainder operator` (``a % b``)
-works out how many multiples of ``b`` will fit inside ``a`` and returns the value that is left over
+works out how many multiples of ``b`` will fit inside ``a`` and returns the value that's left over
 (known as the :newTerm:`remainder`).

 .. note::